-It’s March at last and we’re on the very cusp of Spring.
-The new Trout fishing year is just around the corner, so Chris Ogborne gives us his top tips on how to make sure that you, AND your gear are fully ready for the season!
+It’s April at last and we’re on the very cusp of Spring.
+The new trout fishing year is just around the corner, so Chris Ogborne gives us his top tips on how to make sure that you, AND your gear are fully ready for the season ahead!

 I absolutely love this time of year!
 The wet, grey and overly long winter is almost behind us and all thoughts now are for the new fishing season, in whatever form that takes for the individual angler.